Introduction

 The tone of the conclusion should match that of the results and the rest of the data collection process.
 The conclusion should be able to wrap up the entire survey from the formulation of survey goals up to the satisfaction of such objectives.

-As a result, during the past few years, we have seen the focus turn from the fundamentals of disease spot extraction to to more difficult problems such as, type of the leaf disease and the stage of the leaf disease.
+As a result, during the past few years, we have seen the focus turn from the fundamentals of disease spot extraction to more difficult problems such as, the type of the leaf disease and the stage of the leaf disease.
 Few algorithms in this context are available.
 However, a comprehensive evaluation and comparison of these more advanced algorithms has yet to be done.

-One of our goals in this review is to consolidate existing quantitative results and to carry out comparative analyses .
+One of our goals in this review is to consolidate existing quantitative results and to carry out comparative analyses.
 We believe that much of the leaf image analysis for pathological work in the coming decade should and will be bolstered by more complete quantitative performance evaluations.
 The recent article by Wimar [10] is a promising first step.

 Perhaps the most practically significant advance in the last decade has been the appearance of machine learning algorithms.
-However current implementation of Machine learning algorithms are still relatively simplistic.
+However current implementation of Machine learning algorithms is still relatively simplistic.
 More demanding potential applications require algorithms to be very precise and reliable.
 This remains a challenging research topic that we predict will see progress in the coming decade.

 For further details on writing the conclusion section, you can visit my blog post on : Art of Writing Conclusion Section to your Research Paper